- Faculty HandbookFaculty Handbook

-A faculty member interested in further details concerning any aspect of Five-College cooperation should consult the Office of the Five-College Coordinator or the Dean of the Faculty.
+A faculty member interested in further details concerning any aspect of Five-College cooperation should consult the Office of the Five-College Consortium.

-The State of Massachusetts requires that a car brought into the State be registered in Massachusetts within a period of 30 days.
-The closest State Registry of Motor Vehicles is located on Russell Road (Route 9), Hadley; operators' licenses and automobile registrations are obtainable at that office between the hours of 9:00 a.m. and 5:00 p.m., Monday through Friday.
-The State law requires certification by an agent of an insurance firm licensed to practice within the Commonwealth that certain standards of liability insurance are met.
-Massachusetts State Law requires that motor vehicles registered in the State be inspected once a year by certain authorized garages.
+The state of Massachusetts requires that a car brought into the state be registered in Massachusetts within a period of thirty days.
+The closest state Registry of Motor Vehicles is located on 116 Pleasant Street, Easthampton; operators' licenses and automobile registrations are obtainable at that office between the hours of 9:00 a.m. and 5:00 p.m., Monday through Friday.
+The state law requires certification by an agent of an insurance firm licensed to practice within the commonwealth that certain standards of liability insurance are met.
+Massachusetts state law requires that motor vehicles registered in the state be inspected once a year by certain authorized garages.